About Mass Intentions

 It is also different from enrollment in Mass associations or spriritual benefit societies such as the Association of Marian Helpers.
 In this case, a person who makes a donation to a monastery, sanctuary or religious community, either in their own name or to spiritually benefit another, is remembered in a general way at certain fixed Masses celebrated in the sanctuary or community.

-The usual amount for the stipend offering is determined by the bishops either nationally or locally.
+Note that the usual amount for the stipend offering is determined by the bishops either nationally or locally.
 The faithful are free to offer more if they desire, and priests are encouraged to celebrate Mass for the intentions of their faithful even if they are too poor to offer a stipend.